-The TRIP 1 trip counter is always running and counts up to 999.9.
+The TRIP 1 trip counter runs constantly and counts up to 999.9.

 The trip counter can be used to measure the distance covered during trips or between two refueling stops.
 After the value 999.9 is reached, the trip counter starts at 0.0 again.